On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 \subsection{Divergent-flow correction}

-For divergent flow (hereinafter abbreviated dfl), modified equation analysis yields an additional correction term to the antidiffusive velocity (see \citet[][eq.~(38)]{Smolarkiewicz_1984} for uniform coordinates, \citet[][eq.~(30)]{Smolarkiewicz_and_Margolin_1998} for non-uniform coordinates and \citet[][sect.~4]{Waruszewski_et_al_2018} for the infinite-gauge variant):
+For divergent flows (hereinafter abbreviated dfl), the modified equation analysis yields an additional correction term in the antidiffusive velocity formula (see \citet[][eq.~(38)]{Smolarkiewicz_1984} for uniform coordinates, \citet[][eq.~(30)]{Smolarkiewicz_and_Margolin_1998_SIAM} for non-uniform coordinates and \citet[][sect.~4]{Waruszewski_et_al_2018} for the infinite-gauge variant):

-As pointed out in section~5.1 in \citet{Smolarkiewicz_1984}, this option has the potential of improving results for the problem of the evolution of the droplet size distribution (personal communication with William Hall cited therein).
-This is due to the drop growth velocity defined by eq.~(\ref{eq:drop_growth}) being dependent on radius (hence divergent given the one-dimensional problem).
+As pointed out in section~5.1 in \citet{Smolarkiewicz_1984}, this option has the potential of improving results for the problem of the evolution of the droplet size spectrum (personal communication with William Hall cited therein).
+This is due to the drop growth velocity defined by eq.~(\ref{eq:drop_growth}) being dependent on the droplet radius, hence divergent.
 Yet, applying adequate coordinate transformation (i.e., $p=r^2$), the drop growth velocity in the transformed coordinates becomes constant (see section \ref{sec:test_case} above and \citet[see, e.g.][sec.~3b]{Hall_1980}).
+Nevertheless, the antidiffusive velocities employed in corrective iterations of MPDATA are in principle divergent, hence the option has the potential to influence results even with $p=r^2$.

-However, in simulations using the presented setup (for $p\neq r^2$; not shown), only insignificant changes in the signal occurring when the divergent-flow option was used were observed.
+In simulations using the presented setup (also for $p\neq r^2$; not shown), only insignificant changes in the results when the divergent-flow option was used were observed.
 However, the problem considered herein does not include, for instance, the surface tension influence on the drop growth rate.